0xFFrancesco/Learning-and-Courses/c-sharp/course1/csharp.md

     -   Set can't return anything, Get should return the value of the field;
 -   Access modifiers for properties are the exact same of methods;
 -   Modifiers for properties are the exact same of methods;
+-   Access modifiers for accessor methods are the exact same of methods;
 -   Read-only: exposes only the Get accessor;
 -   Write-only: exposes only the Set accessor;
 -   Auto-implemented: syntax-sugar for automatically creating a private field and a simple Get and Set accessor methods that just return the field or assign a new value to it respectively.
+You can't add additional logic to these methods.
+The full definition of the methods and the private field are automatically added by the compiler.
 Example:

 ```cs
     /// This (syntax-sugar):